bohirrahimov/graphQL_React_API/README.md

 Mutation:
 -getApi, creates new API key.
 It takes in 2 parameters: api_key and randomizer. api_key is needed to authorize the action and is required.
 Randomizer is an optional parameter that will be used to create a hash for an API key.
 Randomizer will then be mixed with timestamp and generate a sha1 hash that will be stored in the database.
+There is one API key already created: "545022ca38adf1a623d921fd7ee888f19f792abd".
+It can be used to create new API keys and retrieve information form GitHub repository.